secretflow/spu/INSTALLATION.md

 SPU has been tested with the following settings:

-- Anolis OS 8.4 or later
+- Ubuntu 22.04
 - python3.8
 - 8c16g

 ### MacOS

-We have conducted some successful preliminary testings on macOS Monterey 12.4 with Intel processors and Apple Silicon.
+We have conducted some successful preliminary testings on macOS Monterey 14.1 with Apple Silicon.

 ### Docker Image